TheAcharya/MarkerData-Website/docs/User Guide/General.md

 ### Use Chapter Marker Pin Image

-Enabling the Use Chapter Marker Pin Image feature permits the Chapter Marker to utilise the location of the Chapter Pin for image extraction.
+Enabling the `Use Chapter Marker Pin Image` feature permits **Marker Data** to utilise the location of the `Chapter Pin` for image extraction.

 !!!info Info
 In both states, chapter markers's timecode would be identical on both image labels and in the data set.
-When 'Use Chapter Marker Pin Image' is Enable, only the image will change.
+When `Use Chapter Marker Pin Image` is Enable, only the image will change.
 !!!

 +++ Use Chapter Marker Pin Image (Disable)